abrudz/aplcart/README.md

 **There is plenty of documentation on what parts of APL do.
 APLcart seeks to answer *How do I…* questions.**

-APLcart is a searchable collection of over two thousand short APL phrases intended for both beginners and professionals, with content provided by the community.
+APLcart is a searchable collection of over three thousand short APL phrases intended for both beginners and professionals, with content provided by the community.
 Knowledge of basic APL syntax is a prerequisite.

 APLcart can also be used for [exercising your APL skills](#quiz).